AndersPeter/AndersPeter/README.md

 - 👋 Hi, I’m @AndersPeter
 - 👀 I’m interested in frontend development and game coding
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on games
+- 💞️ I’m looking for web and app-development jobs and to collaborate on games
 - 📫 How to reach me anderspeter1982@gmail.com

 <!---